Seal of Hawaii: Coat of arms

 Quarterly, 1st and 4th, barry of eight Argent, Gules, and Azure; 2nd and 3rd, Or, a puloulou or sacred staff proper; en surtout, an inescutcheon Vert charged with a mullet Or.

 Supporters design

-On the left side is King Kamehameha I, standing in the as represented by the bronze statue in front of Ali'iolani Hale, Honolulu.
+On the left side is King Kamehameha I, standing in the as represented by the bronze statue in front of Aliʻiōlani Hale, Honolulu.
 His cloak and helmet (a mahiole) are in yellow.
 Kamehameha I's figure is in proper.
 Kamehameha I unified the Hawaiian Islands into a single united kingdom.
 On the right side is goddess Liberty also wearing a Phrygian cap and laurel wreath.
-She is holding Ka Hae Hawaii in her right hand that is partly unfurled.
+She is holding Ka Hae Hawaiʻi in her right hand that is partly unfurled.

 Crest design

 A rising sun irradiated in gold surrounded by the legend "State of Hawaii, 1959" on a scroll in black lettering.

 Motto design

 The state motto: Ua Mau ke Ea o ka ʻĀina i ka Pono is on the scroll on the seal's bottom in gold lettering.
 Ua Mau ke Ea o ka ʻĀina i ka Pono is roughly translated into English as "The life of the land is perpetuated in righteousness."
 The motto was adopted by the Kingdom of Hawaiʻi in 1843 and was used in an address by King Kamehameha III at ceremonies following the return of his kingdom from the British.
 British captain Lord George Paulet of HMS Carysfort demanded that Hawaiʻi was ceded to Great Britain in response to claims of political abuses against British residents made by British Consul Richard Charlton.
 After Kamehameha III notified London of the captain's actions, Admiral Richard Darton Thomas returned sovereignty back to the King.
-The motto is also featured in Israel Kamakawiwo'ole's song "Hawaii '78" and is used on the Hawaii state quarter.
+The motto is also featured in Israel Kamakawiwoʻole's song "Hawaiʻi '78" and is used on the Hawaii state quarter.